DiantArts/CodingStyle/README.md

 ----------------------

 ### Naming convention
 Namespaces' names must follow the **camelCase** convention and should mostly be singular.
 Multiline namespaces must also be closed by a brace followed by a commentary of the closing namespace.
+The default regular expression must be `^[a-z][a-z_0-9]*$`
 ```cpp
 namespace space { class Chair; }